-During the three months ended March 31, 2018, we used cash of \$524 million to repurchase our common units, on a pro rata basis from BHGE and GE.
-We had no such repurchases in the three months ended March 31, 2019.
+During the three months ended March 31, 2018, we used cash of \$190 million and \$323 million, respectively, to repurchase and cancel our Class A and Class B common stock and corresponding paired common units in BHGE LLC, on a pro rata basis.
+We had no stock repurchases in the three months ended March 31, 2019 as the share buyback program was substantially completed in 2018.